 The Adams Morgan Community Center at the LINE DC was built to support the nonprofits, artists and organizations that shape our neighborhood and city.
 That feeling of community, however, extends far beyond its walls – it’s part of your in-room stay, core to our cultural events, central to our art program, and one of our favorite things about Adams Morgan.

 Your stay has impact: we’re proud to support the work of No Kid Hungry, a DC-based organization working with communities across the country to ensure that all kids have access to three healthy meals a day, including initiatives like school breakfast and summer meals.
-Every reservation at the LINE DC includes a one dollar donation per night to No Kid Hungry.

 The DC Public Library plays an important role across the city, and we are proud to be the library’s home in Adams Morgan.